QwenLM/Qwen2-VL/README.md

 ## Introduction

 After a year's relentless efforts, today we are thrilled to release **Qwen2-VL**!
-Qwen2-VL is the latest version of the vision language models in the Qwen model familities.
+Qwen2-VL is the latest version of the vision language models in the Qwen model families.

 #### Key Enhancements: